ArmandLeclerc/STArWaRS/README.md

-# STArWaRS
-Shallow-water Topology: Arranging Waves on the Rotating Sphere
+# Shallow-water Topology: Arranging Waves on the Rotating Sphere

 This repository includes numerical scripts (Mathematica and Python 3) used in the article "Topology of shallow-water waves on the rotating sphere", Perez et al (to be published).